amaurysr/RestaurantPOS_App/README.md

-# PointOfServices_App
+# RestaurantPOS_App

-* Point of Services/Sales App that is currently in the works
+* Restaurant POS app in development with the goal to make a seamless experience for a customer visit